LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/object_property_2.rst.txt

    object_property(Object, Property)

 Enumerates, by backtracking, the properties associated with the defined objects.
-The valid properties are listed in the language gramar section on :ref:`entity properties <grammar_entity_properties>` and described in the User Manual section on :ref:`object properties <objects_properties>`.
+The valid properties are listed in the language grammar section on :ref:`entity properties <grammar_entity_properties>` and described in the User Manual section on :ref:`object properties <objects_properties>`.